 - May take a little longer to set up and heat the rods

 Hot rollers that come in this Caruso Steam Hairsetter set shouldn't damage fine hair but should create longer-lasting curls than rollers that use other heat sources.
 In fact, they boast three times the steam of regular steam setters, and you should be able to set your hair within five to 20 minutes, depending on your hair length and the type of curls you’re going for.
 To use, you'll need to add water to the fill line in the steam pod, plug in, and let the device activate for a minute.
 Then, place a roller on the top of the pod and wait three to five seconds for it to absorb moisture from the steam before wrapping your hair around it.
 To save time, place the next roller on the spout as you apply the previous one.

 The set comes with matching comb clips that hold the rollers in place and won't leave kinks in hair.
 One reviewer provided this handy tip: Hold the comb clip over the steam for a few seconds to help your curls set.
-You can buy additional rollers in packs of six, though only in a few sizes, including .75 inch, 1.5 inch, and 1.75 inch.
+You can buy additional 1.75-inch rollers in a pack of six.

 2. The Overall Best Ceramic Rollers For Fine Hair